Directions 941-637-0077

 What types of nonprofit organizations does CCF fund?

-CCF supports nonprofit organizations of all sectors (e.g., arts & culture, health care, etc.) that align with its mission to foster philanthropy and strengthen Charlotte County for future generations.
+Although CCF supports nonprofit organizations of all sectors (e.g., arts & culture, health care, etc.) that align with its mission to foster philanthropy and strengthen Charlotte County for future generations, this fall cycle will focus on donor designated funds in five sector areas: Health Care, Housing Insecurity, Seniors, Veterans and Youth.

 How can I apply for a grant?